 - In a Single Bound: Mira uses her jumps to travel fast, far and high, getting across the city in several bounds and is able to reach the higher levels in skyscrapers.
 Though she notes that her jumping power isn't was it used to be since she changed to a legal coil.

 - "It" Is Dehumanizing: Despite being an extremely advanced android, Mira considers herself a real girl, as real as any human.
 She doesn't appreciate being called 'it' and 'robot' by Kyoma.
+She does acknowledge at times that she is a robot, though (mainly in her mind), so its possible that she just wants to be viewed as more than just that.

 - Meaningful Name: Her name, Mira, comes from the Japanese word for future, mirai.